raymondbernard/equator/README.md

 ## Details of features

 We classify LLMS as evaluators and students
-Eluator LLMS evaluate the "student models " in the case the STOA models found on OpenRouter (276Below is an updated “Evaluator vs. Student” matrix that includes **Groq → Ollama** support as well.
+Eluator LLMS evaluate the "student models " in the case the STOA models found on OpenRouter (276) Below is an updated “Evaluator vs. Student” matrix that includes **Groq → Ollama** support as well.

 ---